martinfou/prompt-vault/README.md

 ## Development

 ### Running Tests
-- Open `test.html` in your browser for automated button tests
+- Open `tests/test.html` in your browser for automated button tests
-- Or run `test-script.js` in the browser console on `index.html`
+- Or run `tests/test-script.js` in the browser console on `index.html`
 - Use the "🧪 Test Buttons" button in the app header for quick tests
+- Interactive test page: `tests/test-page.html`

 ### Customization
 - Modify `index.html` directly to customize the application